apache/doris/docs/en/docs/advanced/best-practice/compaction.md

 BE configuration:
 - `enable_segcompaction=true` turn it on.
-- `segcompaction_threshold_segment_num` is used to configure the interval for merging.
+- `segcompaction_batch_size` is used to configure the interval for merging.
 The default value 10 means that every 10 segment files will trigger a segment compaction.
 It is recommended to set between 10 - 30.
 The larger value will increase the memory usage of segment compaction.

 Situations where segment compaction is recommended: